Geekdude/Geekdude.github.io/_drafts/productivity.md

 ### Slide 2 --- Information Scarcity vs Information Abundance

-We now live in a time of information abundance[^1].
+We now live in a time of information abundance[^BASB].
 Much of the challenge of in an knowledge worker field such as research or academia comes from the overwhelming explosion of information that is now readily available in digital formats.
 If the bodies of written wisdom in books aren't overwhelming enough, you now have the entirety of the internet, electronic document repositories, email, multiple messaging applications, many code repositories, and a plethora of tools and open-source programs/libraries.
 Most of this talk aims at techniques which can be used to avoid drowning in this abundance, and instead using this abundance to your advantage to thrive and become more productive.